-Cortona is about 1½ hours southeast of Florence and 2½ hours north of Rome.
-We are able to arrange shuttles from both the Florence and Rome airports, depending on interest.
+Cortona is about 1½ hours southeast of Florence, and 2½ hours north of Rome.
+We are planning to arrange shuttles from the Rome airport depending on interest.

 While Cortona is a small town, its streets are packed with boutiques, galleries, museums and restaurants.
 There are 32 restaurants within its walls, and it is known as a foodie vacation destination for the Italians.
 There are also many Italian cafés, pizzerias and gelato shops to choose from.

-Cortona attracts many English-speaking tourists, and many of the merchants speak some English.
+Cortona draws many English-speaking tourists, and many of the merchants speak some English.

-Cortona will not be an all-inclusive site, but it will have a similar atmosphere.
+Cortona will not be an all-inclusive site, but it will have much the same feel.
 For those staying within the city walls, there will be many opportunities to visit with one another in the piazzas—the town squares.
-There will be a variety of housing styles available, from hotels to vacation homes.
+There will be a variety of housing styles available—from hotels to vacation homes.

-A word of caution: Cortona is a “hill town” in its truest sense.
-Other than the main flat road that runs through the city, all the streets and alleys are steep ramps or staircases.
+A word of caution: Cortona is a “hill town” in the truest sense.
+Other than the one main flat road that runs through the city, all the streets and alleys are steep ramps or staircases.
 The roads are pedestrian-only, so you won’t be able to drop anyone off at the theater where services are held.
-If you would like to attend, please be sure that you are comfortable walking on steep cobblestone streets and stairs.
+So, if you would like to attend, please be sure that you are comfortable walking on steep cobblestone streets and stairs.

-- Cortona is built on the side of a large hill, and almost all of its roads and walkways are steep.
-Please be sure that you are comfortable walking on steep cobblestone streets and stairs.
-Those needing wheelchairs or those who have severe walking disabilities should be aware of the mobility difficulties they will encounter at this site.
+- Cortona is built on the side of a large hill and almost all of its roads and walkways are steep.
+Please be sure that you are comfortable walking on steep cobblestone streets and stairs, often without railings.

 - Cortona is a pedestrian town, so you will not be able to drive a car inside the walls or drop off passengers where services are being held.
-Free parking is available on a first-come, first-served basis outside the city walls, approximately a quarter of a mile from services.
+Free and paid parking is available on a first-come, first-served basis outside the city walls, which is approximately a quarter mile from services.
 The lots tend to fill on weekends, so you may want to plan to arrive early if you’re driving.

 - Please wait until you receive your site acceptance before reserving housing.
-When you receive your acceptance and housing brochure, we encourage you to reserve housing as soon as possible, as some of the room blocks are only available through the end of February.
+Once you receive your acceptance and housing brochure, we encourage you to reserve housing as soon as possible, as some of the special rates are only available through the end of February.

-- If you are not accepted at first, you will be placed on a waiting list until you are accepted or until the Italy site is officially closed.
-You will be taken off of the waiting list if you choose to register for another site.
+If not accepted at first, registrants will be placed on a waiting list until accepted, or until you choose to register for another site.